 Wing your way to this gem of the Northwest, sometimes called simply PDX by its residents, and experience its unique culture firsthand.
 Southwest® is proud to serve Portland International Airport.
 And when you book with Southwest, know that you can book with confidence.
-Discover more about what makes the Southwest® Experience so unique and reserve your upcoming flight to Portland, OR.
+Discover more about what makes the Southwest® Experience so unique and reserve your upcoming flight to Portland, Oregon.

 Got flexible travel plans?

-Use our Low Fare Calendar to find the lowest fares on flights to Portland, OR available inside your travel window.Find flights
+Use our Low Fare Calendar to find the lowest fares on flights to Portland, OR, available inside your travel window.Find flights

-Things to do in Portland, OR.
+Things to do in Portland, Oregon.